FabioLolix/distroware.gitlab.io/docs/os/Linux/v/vzlinux.md

 ## Description and history

-> The dedicated page https://www.virtuozzo.com/vzlinux.html redirect to https://www.virtuozzo.com/

-> Developed by
+Developed by Virtuozzo International GmbH

 | username | password |  |
 |----------|----------|--|